purescript/purescript/prelude/README.md

 #### `mkFn0`

+Convert a purescript function of type `Unit -> a` to JS calling convention.

     mkFn0 :: forall a.
 (Unit -> a) -> Fn0 a

 #### `mkFn1`

+Convert a purescript function of 1 argument to JS calling convention.

     mkFn1 :: forall a b. (a -> b) -> Fn1 a b